 Arvind Jairam focuses his practice on patent litigation, including patentability trials at the U.S. Patent and Trademark Office (USPTO) and patent infringement cases in district courts and the Federal Circuit.
 Arvind’s experience spans patent prosecution, litigation, post-grant proceedings, licensing, and opinions.

-Arvind has handled numerous high-profile patent infringement cases and is among the most active practitioners in inter partes review (IPR) proceedings before the Patent Trial and Appeal Board (PTAB) of the USPTO.
+Arvind has worked on numerous high-profile patent infringement cases and is among the most active practitioners in inter partes review (IPR) proceedings before the Patent Trial and Appeal Board (PTAB).
+He is a member of McKool Smith’s PTAB group, which is ranked #1 by IAM for patent owner work based on win rate in 2022.
+He focuses his IPR practice on cases on behalf of patent owners.
+He has previously gained substantial experience on behalf of petitioners.
 For example, in 2018 he filed more IPR petitions than any other associate in the country.
-He leverages his extensive patent prosecution experience to achieve successful outcomes in IPR proceedings.
-Having drafted and prosecuted more than 200 patent applications in various technical fields, he is intimately familiar with the nuances of patents.
-Arvind has a successful track record in litigation and has been recognized as a “Legal Lion” by Law360 for his work.
+He leverages his extensive patent prosecution experience (over 200 patent applications drafted/prosecuted) to achieve successful outcomes in IPR proceedings.
+Arvind has a successful track record in litigation and has been recognized as a “Legal Lion” by Law360.

 Prior to entering law school, Arvind acquired a unique technical background that distinguishes him from other patent attorneys.
-He earned three undergraduate technical degrees (in mathematical sciences, computer science, and electrical and computer engineering) and a master’s degree in electrical and computer engineering.
-Arvind worked as an engineer at MIT Lincoln Laboratory for seven years on research and development projects involving signal processing and communications systems.
-His work at Lincoln Lab covered image processing, radar signal processing, audio processing, and natural language processing.
+He was the youngest triple-degree recipient in the history of his university, earning degrees in mathematical sciences, computer science, and electrical and computer engineering at the age of 20.
+He subsequently earned a master’s degree in electrical and computer engineering and worked as an engineer at MIT Lincoln Laboratory for seven years on projects involving signal processing for missile defense radars, speech and natural language processing, machine learning, and communication systems.

 With a master’s degree in business administration and management, Arvind also understands the business concerns of clients and manages his teams effectively.
-His legal, technical, and business skills enable him to obtain positive outcomes for clients efficiently.
+His legal, technical, and business skills enable him to win cases efficiently and consistently.

 Prior to joining the firm: